 An EpiPen is a prescription medication used to treat severe allergic reactions and requires special authorization to administer at school.
 Our school policy regarding EpiPen administration is for the students’ safety and mandated by state law.
 It is required to have on record an order signed by you and your child’s physician for any prescription medication, including EpiPens, to be given at school.
 This order must be renewed each school year.
 The Authorization for Emergency Medication for Severe Allergic Reaction Form acts as both the physician order and the emergency plan our staff will follow in the event your child has an allergic reaction at school.

 Each child has different allergy triggers and may present with a unique pattern of symptoms.
 Some physicians want an EpiPen administered at the first sign of an allergic reaction; some prefer to administer antihistamines and/or inhalers first with mild symptoms of an allergic reaction and use the EpiPen only if symptoms progress after these have been given.
 Please consult with your physician and ask him/her to carefully fill out and sign this authorization to reflect the individual needs of your student and your desires in responding to an emergency situation.

 It is necessary for all medication on your emergency plan, including any antihistamine and inhaler, to be supplied by you in its original container.
-According to school policy, you must supply two sets of all medications on your emergency plan to the school: one set for the classroom and one set to be kept in the nurse’s clinic.
+According to school policy, you must supply two sets of all medications on your emergency plan to the school.
+For lower school, one set of emergency medication is kept in the clinic and another set is kept in the student’s classroom.
+For upper school, one set of emergency medication is kept in the clinic and another set is carried by the student in their backpack.
 These medications should be available on the first day of school.
 A school nurse will need to meet with you the week before school starts to go over the authorization form for completeness, to check expiration dates on medications and to allow you to communicate any concerns you may have.